fistasolutions/openaiagentssdk-tutorial-unicorndevelopers/openaiagentssdktutorial/openaiagentssdk/16mcp/01-basic-mcp-example/README.md

 )
 ```

-**What this does:**
+**What this does (in simple terms):**
-- Creates an AI agent with a specific personality
+- Creates an AI agent with a specific personality (like hiring someone with a specific job)
-- Gives it instructions on how to behave
+- Gives it instructions on how to behave (like giving your new employee a job description)
-- Connects it to the MCP server (which provides file-reading tools)
+- Connects it to the MCP server (which provides file-reading tools) (like giving your employee the keys to the office)

-#### 4. Running Queries
+#### 4. Running Queries (Like Asking Your Assistant Questions)

 ```python
 comprehensive_query = """